mudit9/precog/README.md

 #### Movie-User Utility Matrix

 A dataframe where all the movies are on the x axis and all the users on the y axis and each column represents the movies vector i.e the movie-user[i][j] is the value which the jth user has given to ith movie.
+NaN implies that jth user has not rated ith movie.

 ![User-Movie Data](/screenshots/userUser_matrixUtlity.png?raw=true)

 #### User-Movie Utility Matrix

 A dataframe where all the users are on the x axis and all the movies on the y axis and each column represents the user vector i.e the user-movie[i][j] is the value which the Ith user has given to jth movie.
+NaN implies that ith user has not rated  jth movie.

 ![Movie-User Data](/screenshots/movie_user.png?raw=true)